ericoporto/ags-manual-wiki/ags6.md

 **DirectDraw**: any Windows-based PC with DirectX 5 or later installed\
-**Direct3D**: any Windows-based PC with DirectX 9.0 installed and a graphics card designed for DirectX 8.1 or later (most cards manufactured from 2003 onwards). **OpenGL**: your graphics card drivers should provide support for OpenGL 3.0 or higher for the game visuals to have full functionality.
+**Direct3D**: any Windows-based PC with DirectX 9.0 installed and a graphics card designed for DirectX 8.1 or later (most cards manufactured from 2003 onwards)\
+**OpenGL**: your graphics card drivers should provide support for OpenGL 3.0 or higher for the game visuals to have full functionality.

 If you are running with Direct3D 9 selected and get the error message "Graphics card does not support Pixel Shader 1.4" on startup, this